-A place, come vibrant with the colorful Tibetan architecture, landscaped gardens and a coffee shop with an old world charm in its precincts, leaves you totally mesmerized.
+This place, rich with vibrant and colorful Tibetan architecture, landscaped gardens and a coffee shop with an old world charm in its precincts, leaves you totally mesmerized.

-Jwalamukhi temple dedicated to the goddess Jwalamukhi is located on the Dharamshala-Shimla road and is unique for the absence of any idol to worship; instead the deity is worshipped in the form of flames jutting out from the openings in the rock.
+Jwalamukhi Temple dedicated to the goddess Jwalamukhi is located on the Dharamshala-Shimla road and is unique for the reason that there is no idol in the temple to worship; instead, the deity is worshipped in the form of flames jutting out from the openings in the rock.

-The Dalai Lama Temple complex is another must see site in the McLeodganj region.
+The Dalai Lama Temple complex is another must-see site in the McLeodganj region.
 There is nothing to match the serenity and sacredness of this place which offers stunning views of the surrounding natural beauty.
-It is also one of the best places to be enlightened on the Tibetan culture and Buddhism.
+It is also one of the best places to be enlightened about the Tibetan culture and Buddhism.

 The next site which tops the list of breathtaking scenic spots is the Kangra valley.

 Colorful Kangra Valley

 You are just transported to a fairyland like-world, as you immerse yourself in the lush greens of the valley with towering pines around you and the snow-capped Himalayan peaks in the background.
 The colorful floating balloons and the gliders add a dash of color to the natural beauty.